Kremilly/ShadowJS/README.md

 ## Usage

-After building the project, you can run **ShadowJS** from the command line by providing the path to the input and output JavaScript files.
+You can run **ShadowJS** from the command line by providing the path to the input and output JavaScript files.
 Here's how to use it:

 ### Command Syntax